 Refund Table (Tech & Bachelor Programs)

 Eligible Refund: The Tech and Bachelors programs use a programmatic billing method, therefore the weighted attendance Pro Rata calculation is used to calculate the eligible charges.
 This is calculated by taking the days attended weighted against the total days required to complete the current academic year (payment period), not to exceed 75%.
 The Pro Rata Ratio is applied to the total tuition, fees, and qualifying costs.

-Example: Weighted Attendance Pro rata

-Course Total 25 Days If the Pro Rata Ratio is less than 75%

-Attended 5 Days the eligible charges will equal the calculated ratio multiplied by Tuition, fees, and qualifying costs.

-Pro Rata Ratio (5/25 days) 20%

-Tuition, Fees, & Qualifying Costs \$2,500

-Eligible Charges (2,500 20%) \$500

-Refund (2,500 80%) \$2,000.00 If the student has completed 75% or more of the total number of days

-required, they will not be eligible for a

-The refund ratio is reliant on the academic time comple student completed 31% of the Academic Year (payment 31% of the cost will be retained. refund and eligible charges will be retained at 100%.
+Example: Weighted Attendance Pro rata Course Total 25 Days If the Pro Rata Ratio is less than 75% Attended 5 Days the eligible charges will equal the calculated ratio multiplied by Tuition, fees, and qualifying costs.
+Pro Rata Ratio (5/25 days) 20% , , , , , Tuition, Fees, & Qualifying Costs \$2,500 Eligible Charges (2,500 20%) \$500 If the atual and has a manufacted 75% an Refund (2,500 80%) \$2,000.00 If the student has completed 75% or more of the total number of days required, they will not be eligible for a The refund ratio is reliant on the academic time completed, if the student completed 31% of the Academic Year (payment period), then 31% of the cost will be retained. refund and eligible charges will be retained at 100%.